 Those who followed this series waited for this episode, which they had predicted to include the bringing together of Baron John Swenton and Miss Satiné Aldridge.
 However, for me, I had long ago forsaken the possibility of the two finding happiness.
 You see, I did not like the character of Satiné Aldridge, and before you chastise me by saying such things as “You created the girl, you could have endowed her with endearing qualities,” I get it!
 If I wanted Satiné to be as strong willed and intelligent as her twin, Cashémere, who is the heroine of book 3, I should have written her as such.

-However, the more I thought of treating her as a “twin” to Cashémere in all ways, Satiné told me otherwise – told me that she had been raised in the “ideal” home with their maternal uncle, Baron Charles Morton, while Cashé had suffered under the care of their paternal uncle, Viscount Samuel Aldridge, a religious fanatic.
+However, the more I thought of treating her as a “twin” to Cashémere in all ways, Satiné told me otherwise – told me that she had been raised in the “ideal” home with their maternal uncle, Lord Charles Morton, a baron, while Cashé had suffered under the care of their paternal uncle, Lord Samuel Aldridge, a religious fanatic.
 There was no means for them to be equals.
-Needless to say, Satiné would not react to adversity in the same manner, as had her twin.
+Therefore, Satiné would not react to adversity in the same manner, as had her twin.
 The more I wrote of her, the less I liked Miss Satiné, and I made up my mind she was not good enough for any of the Realm heroes.
-That fact created a problem: Who would be the ideal mate for the VERY private Baron Swenton?
+That fact created a problem: Who would be the ideal mate for the VERY private Lord Swenton?
 John has never known love; his mother deserted him and the former baron (his father) for life upon the European continent.
 John means never to make the same mistakes as his father and never to know the scandal of a disastrous marriage, but from the beginning of their relationship, Satiné Aldridge offers nothing but duplicity and manipulations, even bringing Shaheed Mir’s notice to their marriage.

 The books in the series are…

-The Scandal of Lady Eleanor (Book 1) – the story of James Kerrington, Viscount Worthing, and Lady Eleanor Fowler
+The Scandal of Lady Eleanor (Book 1) – the story of James Kerrington, Lord Worthing, and Lady Eleanor Fowler

-A Touch of Velvet (Book 2) – the story of Brantley Fowler, the Duke of Thornhill (and brother to Lady Eleanor), and Miss Velvet Aldridge (the Fowlers’ cousin)
+A Touch of Velvet (Book 2) – the story of Brantley Fowler, the Duke of Thornhill (and brother to Lady Eleanor), and Miss Velvet Aldridge (the Fowlers’ cousin and Cashémere and Satiné’ s elder sister)

-A Touch of Mercy (Book 5) – the story of Aidan Kimbolt, Viscount Lexford, and Miss Mercy Nelson, the younger sister of Miss Grace Nelson
+A Touch of Mercy (Book 5) – the story of Aidan Kimbolt, Lord Lexford, a viscount, and Miss Mercy Nelson, the younger sister of Miss Grace Nelson

 A Touch of Love (Book 6) – the story of Sir Carter Lowery and war widow, Mrs. Lucinda Warren